 The applicant's materials state they did not find flooding or wetlands on the property.
 They did find Yaquina soils on the site and evidence of moister soils in that area.
 This project site is the lowest point in the Central Basin and adjacent to Sea Watch Estates which has experienced bank failure in the past due to a combination of factors that included water table issues.
+As a response to proposed Condition 2 of the Nov.
+23, 2021 final PUD resolution, the applicants submitted Exhibit ff, (December 10, 2021) which discusses the presence of Yaquina soils.
+It also discusses how development surrounding the project site has cut off the natural drainage that occurred on the site.
+Since the 2000 study, more of the properties along Royal St. George developed as well as Mariners Village and now Fairway Estates.
+Since 2000 Mariners Village has reserved 4 residential lots for stormwater retention and Fairway Estates has developed a piped and infiltration stormwater detention system.
+Proposed Condition 2 has been revised.

 3J Consulting's memo dated April 16, 2021 provides comments in response to the SIR questions 9.a. and 9.b.6.
 They state that the project will not have any adverse impacts because it complies with city requirements as conditioned.
 With regard to 9.b.6 they state that the City's hydrologist will review the stormwater plans to address aquifer impacts.
-The SIR is to be completed and answered by the applicant's engineers.
-The SIR questions do not always have associated code criteria rather the answer will guide project design.
+The SIR is was to be completed and answered by the applicant's engineers.
+The SIR questions do not always have associated code criteria, rather; the answer will guide project design.
 Peer reviews of studies and plans submitted review compliance with code, use of required and professional standards and general accuracy as in most cases an engineer review is required and the city does not have any on staff.
 It is the applicant's responsibility to answer the SIR questions and attest to the site's conditions and impacts.
 There are risks associated to development on this site with the presence of Yaquina soils, former wetlands, a history of reported flooding and on-site drainage conveyance for the Central Basin.
 The applicant performed analysis to identify groundwater levels and impacts associated with developing as proposed in the PUD application materials.
 The City had its contract engineer GSI review the applicant's materials on groundwater related to this project and its impacts on the water table and off-site risks.
 This review was done without the trigger of an appeal as set out further in the findings.